Joe Biden says he never "acted inappropriately" in first statement after Lucy Flores accusation

 She called the alleged incident "demeaning and disrespectful."

-A spokesman for Biden had said in a statement that neither Biden nor his staff at the time recalled the incident Flores described.
-"But Vice President Biden believes that Ms. Flores has every right to share her own recollection and reflections, and that it is a change for better in our society that she has the opportunity to do so," the statement said.
+A spokesman for Biden had said in a previous statement that neither Biden nor his staff at the time recalled the incident Flores described.

+Henry R. Munoz, the Latino Victory Project co-founder who organized the 2014 campaign event, said on Sunday that thorough review of the rally appeared to show that Biden and Flores were never alone together.
+"These are both individuals that I love and respect, and who have been supported by and who have supported the organization I co-founded to lift Latinx candidates," Munoz said in a statement.
+"Yet at no time were these two leaders alone together and I, and the organization I cofounded and those in attendance, do not believe that circumstances support allegations that such an event took place."

+Flores did not explicitly say in her accusation that she and Biden were alone.
+She said the alleged incident happened after she and other speakers "were ushered to the side of the stage where we were lined up by order of introduction."
+In an interview with CNN's "State of the Union" Sunday, Flores said the alleged touching "occurred in the chaos of a rally," while the actress Eva Longoria was in front of her.
+Longoria has not commented about the accusation.